Original Hildegard recipe for 45 years

 4. Chestnut-Potato Mash with Seasonal Veggies

-5. Autumn Beet Salad with Quince Dressing
+5. Autumn Beetroot Salad with Quince Dressing

 6. Spelt Bread — Homemade and Natural